 Halfway between Hervey Bay and Bundaberg you’ll pass Childers.
 A town where time stood still.
 Besides going back in time, you can visit the Snakes Downunder Reptile Park.
 The friendly staff will teach you everything about all the reptiles you will find in this beautiful zoo.

 Bundaberg is well known for the backpacker-working-hostels.
-In the area, there are many jobs in: picking bananas, strawberries, pineapples, zucchinis, tomatoes, and many more fruits and vegetables.
+In the area, there are many jobs in picking bananas, strawberries, pineapples, zucchinis, tomatoes, and many other fruits and vegetables.
 It all grows here on farmers’ land.
 But Bundaberg has more to offer than a place to work.

 The Bundy distillery is the most awarded rum distillery in Australia.
 It is open since 1888 and tours will lead you around to learn about the process of making rum during different times throughout history.
 Of course, you will also get the chance to taste the rum!

 Furthermore, you can do a day trip to the island Lady Elliot.
 A lesser-known location to explore the great barrier reef while snorkeling or diving.